How to Fix the SSH "Connection Refused" Error

 SSH Debugging and Logging

-To analyze SSH problems in Linux, turn on verbose or debugging modes.
+To analyze SSH problems in Linux, enable verbose or debug mode.
 When enabled, SSH prints out detailed debugging messages that help troubleshoot connection, configuration, and authentication issues.

 There are three verbosity levels: